oracle-livelabs/adb/atp-hol/tut4207/apex-adw.md

 ## Task 7: Implement Oracle Text

-1. Now let's create a new page to let end users view document gists with 1 click.
+1. Return to the application page overview.
+Now let's create a new page to let end users view document gists with 1 click.
 Create Page, and select **Classic Report**

     ![Create Classic New Report for Gist ](./images/task-8/create-classic-report.png " ")